-Olives have a distinct taste which could be soothing for some pregnant women.
-If you are craving for the salty variety, your body might be building up on sodium.
+Olives have a distinct taste that could be soothing for some pregnant women.
+If you are craving the salty variety, your body might be building up on sodium.
 If your blood pressure is already high in pregnancy, opt for a different variety.

-Olives have been suggested as home remedies for motion sickness.
-They are known to help with stomach discomforts too.
+Olives are well-known home remedies for motion sickness.
+They help to alleviate stomach discomforts too.
 You can try olives and see if they help with your morning sickness.
 They are healthy anyways.

-It’s an old wives tale that if you are carrying a boy, you will crave for salty/ savoury foods.
+It’s an old wives tale that if you are carrying a boy, you will crave salty/savory foods.
 Olives can have a salty taste and they are definitely not sweet.
 Hence people relate this craving to gender.